How Donor-Advised Funds Can Supercharge Year-End Fundraising

 • Your website should highlight your mission, your outcomes, and your Employer Identification Number (EIN).
 Stick that in your footer or on your “contact us” page.

-• Update your GuideStar and Charity Navigator profiles regularly, as they are important research stops for donors.
+• Update your GuideStar and Charity Navigator profiles regularly, as they are essential research stops for donors.

 • Social media can be effective at sharing success stories and real impact numbers.